number A B C D E F G H

 See picture.
 Also see POS, LAN, MAN, WAN.

-bullet PAP
+collapse/expand PAP

 • Password Authentication Protocol.
 An authentication protocol that allows a client to log on to an ISP using username and password.
 Username and password are sent from a client (subscriber) computer to the ISP's network access server (NAS) and forwarded by the NAS to an authentication server without encryption.